 2013 New York City Networking Trip

-This January, the Financial Economics Institute sponsored the 10th annual New York City Networking Trip.
-During the last week of winter break, ten juniors, two sophomores, and two senior trip coordinators travelled to New York City to learn about the world of finance and connect with CMC alumni of all ages.
+In January, the Financial Economics Institute sponsored the 10th annual New York City Networking Trip.
+During the last week of winter break, 10 juniors, two sophomores, and two senior trip coordinators traveled to New York City to learn about the world of finance and connect with CMC alumni of all ages.

 The 2013 trip marked the fourth year that students took the lead in organizing the experience.
 Viken Douzdjian ’13 and Rachel Kitzmiller ’13, both participants last year, were the student coordinators and responsible for all aspects of the trip, ranging from organizing firm visits to conducting mock interviews for the students in preparation for their networking.

-The week began on Monday, January 14th, with a cocktail reception hosted in absentia by John Shrewsberry '87, Executive Vice President and Group Head of Wells Fargo Securities, at Wells Fargo's New York office.
+The week began on Monday, Jan.
+14, with a cocktail reception hosted in absentia by John Shrewsberry ’87, executive vice president and group head of Wells Fargo Securities, at Wells Fargo’s New York office.
 Students interacted with CMC alumni working in the field of finance, including members of the Financial Economics Institute Board of Advisors and Associate members.
-Following the reception, the group enjoyed dinner at Sarabeth's restaurant.
+Following the reception, the group enjoyed dinner at Sarabeth’s restaurant.

 Wednesday morning began with a visit to Deloitte Consulting.
-Chase Gray '12 and India Mullady '11 (Scripps) arranged for Kevin Rose, a partner who focuses on financial services strategy, to speak with the students about his experiences at Deloitte and what differentiates the firms from their competitors.
+Chase Gray ’12 and India Mullady (SCR ’11) arranged for Kevin Rose, a partner who focuses on financial services strategy, to speak with the students about his experiences at Deloitte, and what differentiates the firms from their competitors.
 Mr. Grey and Ms. Mullady organized a panel of five analysts to speak to the group about working in the consulting industry.
-Deloitte was the only consulting firm on the itinerary.
-Mr. Gray and Ms. Mullady gave a unique perspective on an industry that many CMC graduates pursue.

-After three informative firm visits during the day, the students spent Wednesday night connecting with young alumni from all over the greater New York area at the Cornell Club.
-The event drew alumni of all ages and provided the students an opportunity to network in a social setting.
+After three informative firm visits during the day, the students spent Wednesday night at the Cornell Club, connecting with young alumni from across the greater New York area.

-The group started off Thursday, their last day of activities, with a visit to KKR hosted by Henry Kravis '67.
-The group gathered in a boardroom overlooking Central Park and listened to Mr. Kravis' view on the global economy and private equity industry.
-After some final advice on how to successfully navigate life after CMC, the group took a photo with one of CMC's most notable graduates.
+The final day of activities––Thursday––started with a visit to KKR, hosted by Henry Kravis ’67.
+The group gathered in a boardroom overlooking Central Park and listened to Mr. Kravis’ view on the global economy and private equity industry.
+After some final advice on how to successfully navigate life after CMC, the group took a photo with one of CMC’s most notable graduates.

-Following the group's visit to KKR, the next host firm was Atalaya Capital Management, arranged by Ivan Zinn '96.
-Although Mr. Zinn was unable to join the group during the visit, Josh Ufberg gave the students a primer on the world of hedge funds and private equity, providing insights into the distressed debt investments that have become Atalaya's specialty.
+The next host firm was Atalaya Capital Management, arranged by Ivan Zinn ’96.
+Although Mr. Zinn was unable to join the group during the visit, Josh Ufberg gave the students a primer on the world of hedge funds and private equity, with insightful information about the distressed debt investments that have become Atalaya’s specialty.
 The panel also fielded questions regarding their career paths and the unique challenges of Atalaya.

-Next, the group visited BlackRock, hosted by founder Rob Kapito.
+The group next visited BlackRock, hosted by founder Rob Kapito.
 Mr. Kapito spent his time with the students discussing the founding of BlackRock, the origins of their collegiate culture, and broad career advice for the students.
-Following Mr. Kapito's discussion, one of BlackRock's campus recruiters, Ahmadu Gidado, organized a networking reception with various BlackRock investment professionals.
-During the networking reception, the students mingled with analysts and learned about the various career paths at BlackRock.
+Following Mr. Kapito’s discussion, one of BlackRock’s campus recruiters, Ahmadu Gidado, organized a networking reception with various BlackRock investment professionals.
+During the networking reception, the students mingled with analysts and learned about the company’s various career paths.

 The 2013 New York City Networking trip was a resounding success.
-It was not easy to fit ten firm visits into three days, a new record for the trip, but the wide variety of companies visited, and the many different functions explored within those firms, provided an educational experience unlike many others.
-The knowledge the students gained and the connections they made will no doubt be invaluable as they work to establish their careers in the financial services industry.
+It was not easy to fit 10 firm visits into three days––a new record for the trip––but the variety of companies visited, and the many different functions explored within those firms, was an educational experience unlike many others.